banyte123/pdsnd_github/README.md

 ### Date created
-22 02 21
+23 02 21
 Include the date you created this project and README file.

 ### Project Title
-Ieva
+Version Control Project by Ieva B
 Replace the Project Title

 ### Description
-Git project
-Describe what your project is about and what it does
+Git project is focused on working with local and remote depisitories Describe what your project is about and what it does

 ### Files used